 I started my career at a data-driven marketing agency 2011 (which was still a fairly new thing back then) as a front-end developer.
 Even though I did not know it at the time, I slowly developed a fascination about data and technology, and it’s impact on our society.
 I have become very fascinated by the growing influence we allow it to have.

 The first step on this path was probably my graduation project in 2012.
 In that project, I developed a Twitter-based influencer search tool and got my first real experience in designing and developing a custom data solution.
 A topic that I would frequently return to.
 It was that project got me a job at the data department of the same agency.
 In the years 2013 to 2020, I went all-in on web analytics (mostly Google), tag management, and the implementation of various marketing platforms.
 During my last few years at the agency, I had roles as both people lead and domain lead.

 It was this new fascination that made me think of other ways to apply my skills.
 Applying them in a marketing context did not feel as the best option for me any more.
-So in 2020, I made change in my career and switched to the public sector (the government), where I took on a role as Business Analyst for the Dutch Tax Administration.
+So in 2020, I made change in my career and switched to the public sector, where I took on a role as Business Analyst for the Dutch Tax Administration.
 In that role, I talk to the business and try to help them by designing custom data products.
 In this role, I try to have a more direct impact on society.

 During my career, I developed a liking for tinkering with ideas.
 It’s a great way (and excuse) to work with technologies that my day-to-day job doesn’t necessarily require me to use.
 The first example here is again my graduation project.
 But I have worked on some other interesting projects after that.
 To name a few:

 - My own app for the Dutch Railway Services (2015).
 Reason: I did not like the default app that they offer, so I built my own using their API.